 - This tends to happen in the Pretty Cure franchise.

-- The most extreme cases have completely color changes.
-Setsuna (dark purple) -> Cure Passion (rose), Hibiki (orange-brown) -> Cure Melody (pink), and Mana (magenta) -> Cure Heart (blond).
+- The most extreme cases have complete color changes.
+Setsuna (dark purple) -> Cure Passion (rose), Hibiki (orange-brown) -> Cure Melody (pink)(pictured), Mana (magenta) -> Cure Heart (blond), Haruka (orange-brown) -> Cure Flora (Blond and pink), Ichika (orange) -> Cure Whip (dark pink).

 - Variation: the wings of "Charcoal Feathers" in Haibane Renmei slowly turn from light charcoal grey to inky black if they become "sin bound" by doing poorly in their Redemption Quest.